angasan/angasan/README.md

 # Angela Galindo

-#### I'm a Data Scientist with three years of experience in Python and one year of experience in Data Science and the medical imaging field.
+#### Data Scientist with three years of experience in Python and one year of experience in Medical Data Science.

 Get to know me: